 When it comes to Hybrid WAN and SD WAN technology, the differences really aren't that significant.
 However, there is one very core difference which may matter to companies transitioning to new cloud-based and off-premise technologies.

-Whether you're interested in residential or commercial internet services, you may have noticed the growing availability of "fiber optic" internet.
-Fiber optic internet—also known as just "fiber"—is a new type of internet technology that operates at far greater speeds than its predecessors.
-If you're interested in best-in-class internet speeds, you're looking for fiber-optic internet.
+If you're interested in high speed business Internet services, you may have noticed the growing availability of "fiber optic" Internet.
+Fiber optic Internet—also known as just "fiber"—is a new type of Internet technology that operates at far greater speeds than its predecessors.
+If you're interested in best-in-class Internet speeds, you're looking for fiber-optic Internet.

 Ethernet is a packet-delivery technology that provides high-speed, secured data access, often for local networks.
 Ethernet is the driving force behind data transfer and connectivity within many buildings and business campuses, while connections from buildings to more remote locations are usually transmitted over a different data-transfer protocol.
 Most commonly, "Ethernet" will refer to the wired data connections within a building.